-The Group operates in one business segment and one geographical segment, namely the development and commercialisation of therapeutic products.
-AASB 8 'Operating Segments' states that similar operating segments can be aggregated to form one reportable segment.
+The Group operates in one business segment, namely the development and commercialisation of therapeutic products.
+AASB 8 Operating Segments states that similar operating segments can be aggregated to form one reportable segment.
 However, none of the operating segments currently meet any of the prescribed quantitative thresholds, and as such do not have to be reported separately.
 The Group has therefore decided to aggregate all its reporting segments into one reportable operating segment.